-1.1.8 This NID for NPR 7120.5 is part of a realignment of governing documents within NASA designed to increase accountability and general clarity in the flow down of both programmatic and institutional requirements.
-Figure 1-2 shows flow down from NPD 1000.0 through program and project plans.
-The figure identifies the five types of institutional requirements that flow down to these plans: engineering, program/project management, safety and mission assurance, health and medical, and Mission Support Office (MSO) functional requirements.
+1.1.5 This revision of NPR 7120.5 is part of a realignment of governing documents within NASA designed to increase accountability and general clarity in the flow-down of management process requirements.
+Figure 1-1 shows the document hierarchy from NPD 1000.0 through program and project plans.
+The figure identifies the four types of management process requirements that flow down to these plans: engineering, program/project management, safety and mission assurance (SMA), and Mission Support Office (MSO) functional requirements.
 These terms are defined in Appendix A.